 Q. You recently completed ferry works in Cherbourg, is this likely to be a one-off, or a regular occurrence?

 A. We have used Cherbourg for very many years to support our customer base.
 The site is principally geared towards support for big high-speed craft, with the likes of Condor Ferries and Brittany Ferries historically using the footprint.
 We’ve also docked the Wightlink fleet and a few superyachts in Cherbourg – most notably MY Shemara for her first annual docking post its refit in Portchester.

 Q. Do you have plans for to adopt this type of arrangement in any other foreign ports?

 A. We already work along these lines in other foreign ports.
-We’ve just finished a significant docking for Babcock in Malta, and we’ve a permanent presence in Mallorca at STP Palma.
-Our principle objective with regards to International work is the support of our existing customers – in summary we’ll go where that work is, and our guys are happy to operate on that basis.
+We’ve just finished a significant docking for Babcock in Malta, and we have a permanent presence in Mallorca at STP Palma.
+Our principal objective with regard to international work is the support of our existing customers – in summary, we’ll go where that work is, and our guys are happy to operate on that basis.

 Q. Do you have any other expansion plans?